Kav-K/GPTDiscord/README.md

 `/index add file:<file> or link:<link>` - Use a document or use a link to create/add to your indexes.
 If you provide a youtube link, the transcript of the video will be used.
 If you provide a web url, the contents of the webpage will be used, if you provide an image, the image text will be extracted and used!

-`/index query query:<prompt>` - Query your current index for a given prompt.
-GPT will answer based on your current document/indedx
+`/index query query:<prompt> nodes:<number> response_mode:<mode>` - Query your current index for a given prompt.
+GPT will answer based on your current document/index.
+You can also set it to query over more nodes, further refining the output over each one.
+A description of the modes can be found <a href="https://gpt-index.readthedocs.io/en/latest/guides/usage_pattern.html#setting-response-mode">here</a>.
+They do not work for deep composed indexes

-`/index load index:<index>` - Load a previously created index to query
+`/index load user_index:<index> or server_index:<index>` - Load a previously created index you own yourself, or an index for the whole server.

 `/index compose` - Combine multiple saved indexes into one, or upgrade existing indexes into Deep Compositions.